 The Company provides eligible crew members an unpaid job-protected leave of absence of up to seventeen (17) weeks of Pregnancy/Maternity Leave.

-Crew members are advised to review the Pregnancy/Maternity and Parental Leave policy or contact Human Resources for more information.
+Crew members are advised to contact Human Resources for more information.

 Parental Leave

 The Company provides eligible crew members an unpaid job-protected leave of absence to care for a new-born or newly adopted child.